MarkZii/MAVLink-added-security/README.md

 # Usage
 if you want to run this project you will need to:
- - Install the MAVLink protocol on your Linux machine following this guide: mavlink.io/en/getting_started/installation.html.
+ - Install the MAVLink protocol on your Linux machine following this [guide](mavlink.io/en/getting_started/installation.html).
  - Definition af the "secure" dialect illustrated on the page 35 of the report.

 To use the "secure" dialect it is important to follow these steps: